MirMXZhao/Dafny_Specs_Quality_Filtration/README.md

 *Naming Convention*: the results of a step are saved in {step_run_num}_{step_name}.xlsx. step_run_num indicates that the input for this step was step_run_num-1.
 For example, running 4_unify follows 3_easyness_filter.

-## Refinement Pipeline
+# Refinement Pipeline
-This is currently under development.
+This is currently under development, and may or may not be completed.
-Some of the features currently planned/in place include:
+The features currently planned/in place include:
-1. Method name refinement (having the LLM rename only the methods based on context clues to be more descriptive)
+1. Method name refinement (having the LLM rename only the methods based on context clues to be more descriptive) > mostly implemented
-2.
+2. Iterative spec refinement (the LLM provides feedback and also creates the refinement)

+The refinement pipeline is currently being tested and implemented, results can be found under refine_run_{run_num}.
+The main code is in refinement_pipeline.py